 Dialog+ technology is, in fact, only used for existing material.

-From a technical standpoint, older shows and movies can be problematic because their audio tracks were not designed and archived with the intention of enabling user personalisation.
+From a technical standpoint, older shows and movies can be problematic because their audio tracks were not designed and archived with the intention of enabling user personalization.
 This means it is difficult to access the separate audio tracks and individual elements forming the final audio mix.

 Therefore, the Dialog+ deep learning algorithm is used on the final audio mix.
 The technology extracts the speech from the music and background noises, so that these spoken elements can be analysed and estimated.
 After that, it is possible to provide a version of the dialogue with enhanced volume.